Why You Should Buy an Air Purifier with Activated Carbon

-As many as 2000 years ago, human beings used activated carbon to remove impurities from water.
-Even then, its exceptional absorption qualities were known.
-However, it was not until the early 1900s that activated carbon was produced in powder form that could be sold commercially.
-At that time, it was used to purify water and to remove the color from sugar.
-As World War I progressed, it was discovered that activated carbon could be used in gas masks to protect soldiers, in addition to cleaning wartime water and in the manufacturing of air purifiers.
-It was during this period that granular activated carbon was developed.
+More than 2,000 years ago, humans used activated carbon to remove impurities from water.
+Activated carbon acts like a sponge to absorb chemicals, odors, and other volatile organic compounds, or VOCs.
+Although its exceptional absorption qualities were well-known, it wasn’t until the early 1900s that activated carbon was produced in powder form and sold commercially.
+During this time, activated carbon was used to purify water and to remove the color from sugar.
+As World War I progressed, activated carbon was being used to clean wartime water and assisted in air purifiers; manufacturing.
+Activated carbon became a valuable resource during the war when it was discovered that it could be used in gas masks to protect soldiers.
+Additionally, granular activated carbon was also developed during this time.

 Why Is It Called “Activated?”